jimdigriz/debian-mssp4/README.md

  * power and volume buttons on the screen
  * audio (including the microphone)
  * wireless
+ * microSD reader - presented as a USB reader appearing when you insert a card
  * suspend, hibernate and resume works

 ## Outstanding Issues